Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals: Introduction

-Note that the method of generalized repeated Fourier series as well as the method from \cite{Mi2} lead to iterated application of operation of the limit transition.
-So, the following approximation
+As we noted above, the method of generalized iterated Fourier series as well as the method from \cite{Mi2} lead to iterated application of the operation of limit transition.
+So, the convergence problem of the following approximation

-generally speaking, may not converges to $J^{*}[\psi^{(k)}]_{T,t}$ in the mean-square sense.
-As mentioned above, this problem appears for triple stochastic integrals or even for some double stochastic integrals in the case, when $\psi_1(\tau),$ $\psi_2(\tau)\not\equiv 1$.
+to $J^{*}[\psi^{(k)}]_{T,t}$ if $p\to\infty$ in the mean-square sense must be considered separately (see Sect.~2 and discussion in Sect.~7 for details).
+The mentioned problem appears for triple stochastic integrals or even for some double stochastic integrals in the case, when $\psi_1(\tau),$ $\psi_2(\tau)\not\equiv 1$ (see above).